5 ways we managed social media for an Undercover Boss episodeBy Marjorie Comer

 Other points to remember:

-While posting live on social media is important, recognize that not all tweets, comments or posts justify a response.
+While posting live on social media is important, recognize that not all tweets, comments, or posts warrant a response.

 Never get defensive or combative.
-Remember that anything you post and then decide to delete can easily be screenshot and used by others.
+Remember that users can easily screenshot anything you post and can use it, even if you delete it.

 When preparing to post, don’t forget to include hashtags and create images to post during the event.
-Both of these steps can move your company into a conversation and can enhance viewership, likes, clicks and retweets of your posts.
+Both of these steps can move your company into a conversation and can enhance viewership, likes, clicks, and retweets on your posts.

 A PR firm can provide an expert team ready for your company’s social media needs.
-These experienced professionals can handle posting on a day-to-day basis or in the heat of the moment when your company may be in the spotlight.
+These experienced professionals can handle posting on a day-to-day basis or in the heat of the moment when your company lands in the spotlight.

 For more tips on handling social media and how to best reach your target audience, download Axia's social media e-book today.